 If you train Jiu-Jitsu, it’s sometimes easy to forget that this is a real martial art, because many of us have so much fun sparring in class without considering the real street aspect applications.
 And that’s where the debate between sport Jiu-Jitsu and self defense Jiu-Jitsu happens.
+This debate is especially heated in some of the best BJJ Forums on the internet.
 However, regardless of the type of Jiu Jitsu that you practice, just knowing Jiu Jitsu can help you with any real life fight.

 There are always lessons to be learned in watching fights.
 Of course, it’s a lot easier pointing this out when watching a fight, instead of being in one.
 We have chosen 5 videos of real street fights where one of the fighters is using BJJ.